quietfanatic/verdant-fang/README.md

 ### Source Code

+*NOTICE for GitHub users: If you cloned this from GitHub, your local copy will be missing the images and sounds required to run the game.
+You need to download these things from https://leafuw.itch.io/verdant-fang to be able to build the entire game.*

 If you downloaded the source code version, you can modify and compile the source yourself.
 You'll need Perl to run the build system, as well as development versions of the required SDL libraries for your platform.
 Currently the code only compiles with gcc-12; clang and MSVC are not supported.
-To build the debug version, use one of the following commands
+To build the debug version, use the following command
 ```
 perl make.pl --jobs=7 out/deb/build
 ```